aljazfrancic/stonks-bot/README.md

 The close prices for the first asset on the list are also shown.

 > [!NOTE]
-> The images below are updated automagically via Github Actions every hour!
+> The images below are updated automagically via GitHub Actions every hour!

 # Usage #